TrevCan/trevcan.github.io/articles/mvs.md

 # tío Toño

 - When the Game stands Tall
 - The Shawshank Redemption (1994)

+# maybe

+- The Wedding Singer (1998) w/ the adam sandler
+- True Detective (2014) - show
+-

 # references